Regency Centers Reports Fourth Quarter and Full Year 2022 Results

 Risk Factors Related to the Market Price for Our Securities

 Changes in economic and market conditions may adversely affect the market price of our securities.
-There is no assurance that we will continue to pay dividends at historical rates.
+There is no assurance that we will continue to pay dividends at current or historical rates.

-Risk Factors Relating to the Company’s Qualification as a REIT
+Risk Factors Related to the Company’s Qualification as a REIT

 Risk Factors Related to the Company’s Common Stock